RedisGears/RedisGears/docs/glossary.md

 An **event** is a signal that the RedisGears engine can intercept and react to by triggering the execution of an event-driven processing function.

 ## Engine
-A RedisGears component that is in charge of the execution of functions.
+A RedisGears component in charge of the execution of functions.
 The engine executes locally on each of the cluster's shards.

 ## Coordinator
 A RedisGears component that handles cluster communication and data shuffling.

 ## Cluster
-A **cluster** is a deployment option for Redis, in which the database is partitioned across multiple shards in a _shared-nothing_ fashion.
+A **cluster** is a deployment option for Redis in which the database is partitioned across multiple shards in a _shared-nothing_ fashion.
 Partitioning is done by hashing key names to slots.

 ??? info "Further reference"
     More about the Redis cluster: